tychota/blog/src/pages/2018-10-23-hunting-down-a-complex-text-input-on-ios/index.md

 ![XCode](./xcode-1.png)

 React Native has a concept of View Manager.
-As far as I understand, it is a singleton responsible to call the underlying view (for render) and the underlying shadow view (for layout) and update the native properties.
+As far as I understand, it is a singleton responsible for calling the underlying view (for render) and the underlying shadow view (for layout) and update the native properties.

 Not that on RN iOS there is a strong heritage hierarchy for text input view manager.